 1. Be a Team Player

-Most organisations look for people who can work well in a team.
+Most organisations I’ve worked with are looking for people who can work well in a team.
 After all, someone who creates conflict and doesn’t get on well with others isn’t going to make the staff atmosphere great.
-While you will have your own duties, try to connect with other employees as much as possible, offer your assistance if you can and become part of the team.
-It’s going to be much more difficult to lose a temporary staff member who becomes an integral part of the team.
+While you will have your own duties, try to build connections with other employees as much as possible, offer your assistance if you can and become part of the team.
+It’s much more difficult to lose a temporary staff member who becomes an integral part of the team.

 2. Treat the Job as A Permanent Position